Sexual abuse scandal in the Roman Catholic Archdiocese of Hartford: New policies against abuse

 In response to the abuse scandal, the archdiocese of Hartford has adopted a set of policies designed to prevent future cases of abuse and to train diocesan laypeople and clergy to better respond to allegations of child molestation.

 Hopkins School

 On March 24, 2020, it was announced that the prominent Hopkins School in New Haven and the Archdiocese of Hartford agreed to settle a sex abuse lawsuit involving a teacher who was regularly allowed to teach at the school and who was accused of sexually abusing boys while teaching at the school between at least 1990 and 1991.
 Both the Archdiocese of Hartford and Hopkins were accused of covering up the sex abuse and shielding the teacher from potential prosecution.
 The combined settlement totaled $7.48 million.
-The accused teacher, Glenn Goncalo, committed suicide in 1991 as arraignments were being made for him to turn himself over to the police.
+The accused teacher, Glenn Goncalo, committed suicide in 1991 as arrangements were being made for him to turn himself over to the police.